-5 trekkers killed in Theni forest fire, 30 saved, IAF conducts rescue operations
+9 trekkers killed in massive fire in Theni forest, IAF conducts rescue ops

-Theni: Five of the 39 trekkers who were trapped in Sunday’s raging forest fire deep in Kurangani hills reserve near Theni in Tamil Nadu have died.
+Theni: Nine of the 39 trekkers who were trapped in Sunday’s raging forest fire deep in Kurangani hills reserve near Theni in Tamil Nadu have died.

+The people who died in the fire includes four women, four men and a child.
+Out of 27 people who have been rescued 10 of them have minor injuries, while 8 of them have serious injuries.

 Thirty of the trekkers, mostly students, have been rescued and were rushed to a government hospital.
-The five trekkers died of burn injuries.
+The nine trekkers died of burn injuries.
 Search and rescue operations for the other missing trekkers are on.

 The fire broke out in Tamil Nadu's Theni district while a Chennai-based trekking club, which had 25 women and 3 children, had organised the expedition from Kurangani to Bodi in the Western Ghats.
 The group was trapped in the raging fire on their way back on Sunday.